 - If you have access to an online account with us, logging on and changing your preferences, including unsubscribing to marketing emails.

-We will need to retain a small amount of information about you (usually name and email address) to add to our ‘stop list’.
+We will need to retain a small amount of personal data about you (usually name and email address) to add to our ‘stop list’.
 When we send marketing mailings, we run the recipients against this list to ensure those who have objected are not contacted.

 7. How we use your data for sales